The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/womens-history-month.md

         answerimagemobile: /img/WHM-21-mobile-question-6.png
         correctanswer:
           description: >-
-            Deb Haaland’s appointment would hold particular significance since the Department of the Interior is most responsible for the well-being of 1.9 million Indigenous people — who have often been neglected or mistreated for much of our nation’s history — in addition to over 500 million acres of public lands.
+            Deb Haaland’s appointment holds particular significance since the Department of the Interior is most responsible for the well-being of 1.9 million Indigenous people — who have often been neglected or mistreated for much of our nation’s history — in addition to over 500 million acres of public lands.
-          heading: Haaland would run the Department of the Interior.
+          heading: Haaland will run the Department of the Interior.
         incorrectanswer:
           description: >-
-            Deb Haaland’s appointment would hold particular significance since the Department of the Interior is most responsible for the well-being of 1.9 million Indigenous people — who have often been neglected or mistreated for much of our nation’s history — in addition to over 500 million acres of public lands.
+            Deb Haaland’s appointment holds particular significance since the Department of the Interior is most responsible for the well-being of 1.9 million Indigenous people — who have often been neglected or mistreated for much of our nation’s history — in addition to over 500 million acres of public lands.
-          heading: Haaland would run the Department of the Interior.
+          heading: Haaland will run the Department of the Interior.
       options:
         - iscorrect: true
           optiontext: Department of the Interior